 Off-Campus Living Policies

-Students wishing to live off-campus must meet at least one of the following requirements:
+Non-married students wishing to live off-campus must meet all of the following criteria:

 - Junior or senior class status (at least 56 credits)*